bnosac/ETM/README.md

 - Create a bag of words document term matrix (using the udpipe package but other R packages provide similar functionalities)
 - Keep only the top 50% terms with the highest TFIDF
+- Make sure document/term/matrix and the embedding matrix have the same vocabulary

 ```
 library(udpipe)